Mush And Milk

 - Gus Leonard as "Cap" aka "Old Cap"

 - Featured role.
-He's the benevolent teacher at the boarding school, and receives his back pension at
+He's the benevolent teacher at the boarding school, and receives his back pension at the end.

 - Louise Emmons as Cap's wife